m4r35n357/ODE-Playground/README.md

 * pwr (f(x)^a, where a is a scalar)
 * ln
 * asin(h), acos(h), atan(h) - Python only

+## [NEW] '0-1' test for chaos (c)

+This is an implementation of Gottwald & Melbourne's latest algorithm with subtraction of the "oscillating term" from the Mean Squared Deviation.
+K value is calculated using the correlation method.
+Overall K can be generated from a random or linear range of c.

 ## Function Analysis (Python)